atharva-sardar02/ad-mint-ai/docs/PRD.md

   - Film stock/color science references
   - Mood and atmosphere descriptors
   - Aspect ratio and stylization hints
+- **CLI MVP:** Implemented as `enhance_image_prompt.py` CLI tool using two-agent iterative refinement (Cinematographer + Prompt Engineer).
+Saves all prompt versions to trace files.
+Follows Prompt Scoring Guide guidelines.
-- System shall display the enhanced prompt side-by-side with the original, with a clear explanation of what was improved.
-- System shall allow the user to accept as-is, edit, or revert to the original prompt before generating hero frames.
+- **UI Phase (Future):** System shall display the enhanced prompt side-by-side with the original, with a clear explanation of what was improved.
+System shall allow the user to accept as-is, edit, or revert to the original prompt before generating hero frames.

 **FR-038: Hero Frame Iteration & Selection**
+- **CLI MVP:** Implemented via `generate_images.py` with automatic quality scoring and ranking.
+User manually selects best candidate by reviewing files.
+Supports regeneration with same or mutated prompts via CLI flags.
-- System shall allow the user to:
+- **UI Phase (Future):** System shall allow the user to:
   - Regenerate hero frames with the same prompt (slot-machine style iteration)
   - Slightly mutate prompts (e.g., adjust lighting, composition, mood) and regenerate
-  - Save multiple “favorite” hero frames for later experiments
+  - Save multiple "favorite" hero frames for later experiments
 - System shall clearly indicate which hero frame is currently selected as the canonical anchor for video generation.
 - System shall track the iteration history for hero frame generation (prompt variants, model settings, seeds) for analytics and debugging.